luisrowley/full-stack-search/README.md

 #### Database connection

-- Uses a module-scoped MongoClient → Ensures a single database connection instance avoiding reconnecting on every request.
+- **Uses a module-scoped MongoClient** → Ensures a single database connection instance avoiding reconnecting on every request.
-- Error Handling & Logging → Improved clarity on failures and successes.
+- **Error Handling & Logging** → Improved clarity on failures and successes.
-- Prevents Memory Leaks → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)
+- **Prevents Memory Leaks** → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)
-- Security wise, input sanitisation was implemented both at the FE and BE level.
+- **Security-wise**, input sanitisation was implemented both at the FE and BE level.

 #### Filtering efficiency